LLyaudet/DecimalsRangeRegexpGenerator/README.md

 I welcome contributions to this project for the following things to be done:

-- introduce spacing characters:
-    - an almost simple feature would be to allow spacing characters anywhere in the string,
-    - a more complicated feature would be to control where spacing characters can be
-      (before sign, between sign and first digit, after last digit, as a thousand separator, etc.);
 - allow arbitrary step: for a number n/b^k, the regular expression should be linear in n, which means exponential in the writing of n;